-The first rule of time management is that there is no rules to time management.
+The first rule of time management is that there is no rule to time management.
 There is no silver bullet, no one trick that will make you a better time manager.
-That's what the so-called time management experts won't tell you.
+That's what the so-called time management "experts" won't tell you.

 Managing your time better is actually a series of decisions you make about how you behave.
-And that starts with realizing that you're not great at managing time and very few people are, but there are a few behavioral changes you can make to make managing your... time easier.
+And that starts with realizing that you're not great at managing time and that very few people are, but there are a few behavioral changes you can make to make... managing your time easier.

 Here are those secrets: